A Survey on Causal Discovery: Theory and Practice: Conclusions and Discussion

 \subsection{Future Directions}

-In terms of opportunities for future extensions, in this contribution we did not explore the implications of applying such method to time series, which would add an additional layer of complexity.
+In terms of opportunities for future extensions, in this contribution we did not explore the implications of applying such method to time-series, which would add complexity.
 Indeed, the representation of the causal dependencies in time are different from the one expressed in a static scenario and deserves a separated discussion on its own, especially when combined with the other topics introduced during the discussion.

+From a more general perspective, there is a set of issues that have yet to be solved in order to shorten the distance between these techniques and real-world applications.
+For instance, causal discovery in presence of missing data is an under explored field.
+In fact, imputing missing data when the missingness mechanism is not at random results in sub-optimal solutions due to the introduction of bias component.
+There have been some recent advances w.r.t. to this topic \mbox{\cite{strobl2018fast, witte2021multiple}}, but these new contributions are restricted to constraint-based approaches only.

+Another aspect that is worth mentioning is the application of causal discovery to heterogeneous data \mbox{\cite{huang2020causal}}.
+The ``heterogeneity'' of the data is referred to the collection process that happens under different observational contexts.
+Na{\"i}vely pooling different data sources together into a single one results in poor performances.
+Essentially, this problem stems from the presence of distribution shifts, which arise when context variables differ significantly, e.g. in case of environmental changes.
+Still, learning a causal representation in the presence of multiple heterogeneous sources is a relevant issue that has yet to be solved.